 Tianzi led a popular farmer’s revolt in 1353; he stood against the might of imperial forces to defend the rights of the common Tujia.

-According to the legend, the revolt came to a crescendo in 1385 when Tianzi’s army were set upon by 10,000 of Emperor Zhu Yuanzhang’s men (the first emperor of the Ming Dynasty).
+According to legend, the revolt came to a crescendo in 1385 when Tianzi’s army were set upon by 10,000 of Emperor Zhu Yuanzhang’s men (the first emperor of the Ming Dynasty).

 He and his troops fought valiantly as they were pushed back into the mountains.
 Tianzi fought to the last before eventually taking his own life by jumping from a cliff.
 (Other sources say he fell into the Shentang Gulf, rather than jumping himself).

 After the battle, Tianzi’s lover searched fruitlessly for her partner, throwing flowers as she travelled endlessly through the mountains.
-Of course, she failed to find Tianzi and eventually turned into a statue (fact).
+Of course, she failed to find Tianzi and, eventually, turned into a statue (FACT).

 Along with the spectacular views and sheer drops, there’s a glass-floored walkway:

 …and a hair-raising cable car ride, which is supposed to be the longest in the world at 2,084 metres:

 Oh, and there’s a McDonald’s, too, so that’s a relief: